 The first model, a golden halberd-wielding knight with dilapidated dragon armour, was left largely unfinished by From Software – notably missing textures from most of his body, as well as having no name, no skeleton and no file reference.
 However, Sanadsk added some work of his own to give a better idea of what it might’ve looked like.

-Following that is a black horse which couldn’t be any more Bloodborne if it tried – with its tendril-like mane and fleshy chord-lined body.
+Following that is a black horse which couldn’t be any more Bloodborne if it tried – with its tendril-like mane and fleshy cord-lined body.
 Judging by the dragon heraldry attached to its back, Sanadsk thinks that the knight could’ve been meant to ride the horse at some point, which would build on an idea originally mooted in concept art for the first Dark Souls.

 Next up is another mysterious NPC called “Slug Princess” in Bloodborne’s files.